Coronavirus: Germany to impose one-month partial lockdown | DW | 28.10.2020

 "We must act, and now, to avoid an acute national health emergency."

-She said the number of people in intensive care units has doubled in the past 10 days, and the in many areas it was no longer possible to track and trace infection chains.
+She said the number of people in intensive care units has doubled in the past 10 days, and that in many areas it was no longer possible to track and trace infection chains.
+In 75% of cases, the source of infection is unknown.

+"If infections continue at this rate, we will be at the limits of the capacities of our health system," she said.

 "That is why this is a difficult day today, also for political decision-makers, I want to say this explicitly because we know what we are putting people through," she said.